BigBabay/AsyncConverter/README.md

 # AsyncConverter
-Plugin for resharper, for converting code for async.
+Plugin for resharper, for converting code to async.